jeanpaulsio/notes/general/domain_driven_design/chapter_14.md

 Therefore:

-> identify each model in play on the project and define its bounded context. this includes the implicit models of the non-boject-oriented subsystems. name each Bounded Context and make the names part of the ubiquitous language
+> identify each model in play on the project and define its bounded context. this includes the implicit models of the non-object-oriented subsystems. name each Bounded Context and make the names part of the ubiquitous language

 > the map does not have to be documented in any particular form

-* can literally be a UML - like diagram
+* can literally be a UML-like diagram
 * can be plain text
 * all that matters is that its shared and understood by everyone
 * it must provide clear names for each bounded context